pbalogh/pbalogh.github.io/_posts/2019-2-22-polynomials.md

 Okay, that's too simple.
 Let's beef it up:

-- They take a number from us, call it "x",
+- They take a number from us,
+- call it "x",
 - and give us back a number.

 That's a little better.
 Here's another step:

-- They take a number from us, call it "x",
+- They take a number from us,
+- call it "x",
 - and use math on that "x" to give us back a number.

 Still pretty simple.
 Let's get a tiny bit more specific about the "use math" part:

-- They take a number, call it x,
+- They take a number,
+- call it x,
-- and return a number
-- that they make by
+- and return a number that they make by
 - adding things to x
-- and multiplying x by other things
+- and sometimes multiplying x by other things
 - and sometimes multiplying x by itself.

 Nothing there that's especially hard to follow, even for me.

 "Multiplying x by itself" is usually called "putting a small number to the right of x called an 'exponent'".
-So x^2 is another way of saying "x times x", which as a programmer I like to show as "x * x" because my computer keyboard doesn't have a good multiplication symbol. x^2 has 2 for the exponent, and x^3 has 3 for the exponent.
+So $\mathrm{x}^2$ is another way of saying "x times x", which programmers type out as "x * x" because computer keyboards don't have a good multiplication symbol. $\mathrm{x}^2$ has 2 for the exponent, and $\mathrm{x}^3$ has 3 for the exponent.

 > No kidding, dumbass!